torryatco/Basilica/readme.md

 }
 ```

-At a bare minimum, you will almost always use `width: 100%` on images and videos.
+In a responsive layout you will almost always use `width: 100%` on images and videos.

 Edit the HTML to use `figure` and `figcaption` tags: